 Including on a sexual level, smoking reduces your vitality.
 Additionally, tobacco causes constrictions in blood vessels throughout the whole body, including the genitals.
 It can be difficult for men to have or maintain an erection as a result of this reduction in blood flow.
 Women also experience this phenomenon in the genitals, leading to a variety of problems, including reduced lubrication.

 Feeling comfortable is essential for a healthy sexuality.
 Make sure you choose the right place, and talk with your partner about your love preferences and his or hers.
 Every time you try something new, you should feel respected and free to experiment.
 Feel free to say no if what your partner wants makes you uncomfortable.

 Sexual health specialists at Assure Wellness Group are available to provide patients with the resources and support they need in order to maximize their sexual health.
-Call us for more information.
-We serve patients from Chesapeake VA, Chevy Chase MD, Alexandria VA, Portsmouth VA, Norfolk VA, Virginia Beach VA, Suffolk VA, Laurel VA, Atlee Ridge VA, Henrico VA, Poindexters VA, Elmont VA, Kingstowne VA, Groveton VA, Annandale VA, Springfield VA, Hybla Valley VA, Jacksonville NC, Half Moon NC, Piney Green NC, Pumpkin Center NC, and Surrounding Areas.
+For more information, please contact us or request an appointment online.
+We serve patients from Chesapeake VA, Portsmouth VA, Norfolk VA, Bethesda MD, Chillum MD, Alexandria VA, Springfield VA, Hybla Valley VA, Jacksonville NC, Half Moon NC, Piney Green NC, Forestbrook SC, Socastee SC and surrounding areas.